vitalijus-soc/soc-home-lab/README.md

 ## Goal

-To prepare for a Junior SOC Analyst role by documenting real lab investigations and detection scenarios.
+A hands-on SOC home lab used to practice threat detection, log analysis, and security incident investigations.